yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 > <hands-on-title> Remove lines with NAs </hands-on-title>
 >
 > 1. {% tool [Filter](TODO url toolshed de l'outil) %} with the following parameters:
->    - {% icon param-file %} *"With following condition"*: enable and paste thix expression `c1!='' and c2!='' and c3!='' and c4!='' and c1!='NA' and c2!='NA' and c3!='NA' and c4!='NA'`.
+>    - {% icon param-file %} *"With following condition"*: enable and paste thix expression `c1!='' and c2!='' and c3!='' and c1!='NA' and c2!='NA' and c3!='NA'`.
 It removes lines with missing value corresponding with latitude, longitude or scientificName, if your dataset has a special value for missing values like -9999, add ` and c1!='missingvalue' and c2!='missingvalue' {% icon tool %})
 >    - In *"Number of header lines to skip"* enter `1`
 > 2. Check your output.
 All the lines with missing values must have been deleted.
+> 3. Rename your file "corrected_occurence.tsv"
 >
 {: .hands_on}